pambrose/battlesnake-quickstart/README.md

 state between game moves.
 The framework creates SnakeContext instances at the start of every game, one for each snake your server is supporting.

-3) Define a [Strategy](src/main/kotlin/io/battlesnake/core/Strategy.kt) object to indicate responses for the `Ping`, `Start`, `Move`, and `End` requests during games.
-The framework creates a single Strategy instance when the server is started.
+3) Define a [GameStrategy](src/main/kotlin/io/battlesnake/core/GameStrategy.kt) object to produce responses for the `Ping`, `Start`, `Move`, and `End` requests.
+The framework creates a single GameStrategy instance when the server launches.

 ## Examples